amricalde/Virtual-Home-Lab/Phase4_client-domain-integration.md

 Phase 4 - Client domain integration
 -
 In Phase 4, the Windows Client was integrated into the Active Directory AMR.local domain.
-This step enables domain authentication and allows the system to be managed centrally through the Domain Controller.
+This enables domain authentication and allows the system to be managed centrally through the Domain Controller.

 Three main points for this section:
 - Create admin account ✅